jgtaylor/OctoBox/protocol-json.md

 The above represents a fragment of the Spiffy Spaceship system.
 It first registers itself with a Device Engine instance, then provides 2 devices, a `button` and a `virtual`.

 The `button` appears simple enough, and what it does is mostly only relevant to the applications that will use it.
+Perhaps it's a doorbell on the spaceship.

 The `virtual`, on the other hand, may not be so simple with such commands as `takeoff` & `land`.
 In this case, such things are likely layered below with many components that enable the takeoff and landing, but are not visible to the Device Engine.
 The `meta` property becomes useful here, as the Device Engine can forward on the meta values to the application so that there may be a button rendered that, when clicked, starts the Spaceship or makes it take-off.